The ability to use, modify, or affect an IT system or to gain entry to a physical area or location.

 The activities performed by the agency to ensure critical functions are available to entities needing access to those functions.
 Business continuity is related to restoring normal day-to-day functions in the event of service disruptions.
 Business continuity planning is different than disaster recovery planning.

-- Historical: No bearing on business operations or customers.
+- Historical: Historical reference.
+No bearing on business operations or customers.